eddienko/owl-pipeline/content/docs/server/install.md

 toc: true
 ---

-{{< alert icon="👉" text="Throughout this documentation we assume that you have a Kubernetes cluster already spin up and the control panel is reachable using command line tools.
+{{< alert icon="info" text="Throughout this documentation we assume that you have a Kubernetes cluster already spin up and the control panel is reachable using command line tools.
 Helm 3 is used." />}}

 ## Add the Helm repository